-The leader of San Francisco and the leader of UC Davis will share a virtual stage later this month for the Chancellor’s Colloquium for fall quarter.
+The leader of San Francisco and the leader of UC Davis shared the virtual stage for the Chancellor’s Colloquium this fall quarter.

-Mayor London Breed ’97 will be Chancellor Gary S. May’s guest for a prerecorded conversation to be shown at 4 p.m.
+Mayor London Breed ’97 was Chancellor Gary S. May’s guest for a prerecorded conversation shown at 4 p.m.
 Tuesday, Nov.
-23. Questions can be submitted until Monday, Nov.
-8, on the Zoom registration page; registration will remain open until the day of the broadcast.
+23.

 As president of the San Francisco Board of Supervisors, Breed succeeded Ed Lee as mayor when he died in December 2017.
 She won a special election the following June to serve out the remainder of his term and was elected in November 2019 to a full-four-year term.